UN extends EU force in Bosnia, blocks top global envoy

 The 1992-95 Bosnian war pitted the country’s ethnic Bosniaks, Serbs and Croats against each other and ended with the U.S.-sponsored Dayton peace agreement that created two regions, the Republika Srpska and the Bosniak-Croat Federation.
 The two regions were given wide autonomy, but kept some joint institutions, including an army, top judiciary and tax administration and a presidency that rotates among the three ethnic groups.

 After the war, more than 60,000 troops deployed throughout the country to secure the peace.
-In 2004 the peacekeeping mandate was handed over to the EU and the council resolution adopted Wednesday extends the mandate of the now 600-strong force for 12 months.
+In 2004 the peacekeeping mandate was handed over to the EU and the French-drafted resolution adopted Wednesday extends the mandate of the now 600-strong force for 12 months.

+Ambassadors of the Steering Board of the Peace Implementation Council, the international body guiding Bosnia’s peace process, formally appointed Schmidt as the next high representative on May 27.
+U.N. deputy spokesman Farhan Haq told reporters that the secretary general “certainly believes this is an important role” and “we’ve had a very productive relationship with the Office of the High Representative.”

 In his report, Schmidt wrote that prospects of further division and conflict in Bosnia “are very real” if Bosnian Serb leader Milorad Dodik carries through his threat to withdraw Serb troops from the Bosnian army and create a separate Serb force, which would “ultimately undermine the state’s ability to function and carry out its constitutional responsibilities.”